 If you are just starting to get into DIY, a decent circular saw is one of the first tools you should buy.
 With the right tricks (more on that in a moment), a circ saw will do everything a miter saw or table saw will do — and then some.

 But the basic circular saw you know has morphed and multiplied into cordless models, mini saws, track saws, and more — making your choice a bit confusing.
 The good news is that most of you can ignore half the saws on the market.
 Although cordless is always cool, corded saws are half the price while offering more power and cutting capacity.
 If you already own the right cordless batteries, however, you can buy the “bare tool” from the same manufacturer for roughly the price of a corded saw.`

 The track saw also cannot be ignored.
 Its genius is in the long, grooved track, which guides the saw and guarantees smooth, straight cuts in any direction.
 If you cut a lot of sheet goods (plywood and MDF) for cabinetry, or you want to try making furniture but don’t have the space or budget for a table saw, consider spending a bit more to get track saw.

 For the rest of us, a standard saw will suffice.
 You can ignore the heavier “hypoid” (or “worm-drive”) circular saws, which offer more power but are heavier and harder to control.

 The saw you want is the standard “sidewinder.”
-Go with a 7.25-inch blade.
+Go with a 7.25-inch blade like the.
+This saw gives you excellent control and is powerful enough to get the job done.
 Bigger blades are attached to bigger motors that are harder to handle, and smaller blades won’t cut thick boards.
 Read on for the rest of the story.